 We are working with our architect to develop plans for the next phase of the restoration work.
 She has advised that there is further restoration work which is now urgent.

 Exterior stonework: there are areas in poor condition, particularly on parts of the tower, the stair turret and the eastern gables.
 The damaged stones need to be replaced or repaired by a stonemason.
 Some re-pointing is needed.
 Much of the work is at a high level and will require scaffolding, which will be expensive.

 Walls surrounding the churchyard: some repairs and re-pointing is required

 Underpinning work: the cracks in the walls of the Lady Vane Chapel (the south transept) indicate that there has been some subsidence.
 These have been observed over the last ten years and advice has been provided by a structural engineer and the church's architect.
 Following advice by the Diocesan Advisory Council, the PCC decided not to underpin the walls, but a crack monitoring system was re-introduced in November 2015 on the advice of the church's architect and civil engineer.

-The church's architect was asked to investigate possibilities and draw up plans.
-The first two projects were completed in March 2015.
+Following consultation with the church's architect we completed two projects in March 2015.
 They were to:

 fit casters to the base of the six rear pews on the south side of the aisle, so that they can be rolled forward, when required, to create a larger space at the rear of the church for social gatherings; and